gotoplanb/discriminating-news-reading-behavior/dissertation.md

 # Chapter 4
 # Results

+Attention first will be paid to matters of validity.
 Some components of the experimental design were outside the control of the researcher.
 The Poynter Institute recruited participants, created the prototypes and conducted the eye-tracking sessions.
-Therefore attention will first be paid to matters of validity.
 A proper analysis of coder agreement is necessary to allow other researchers to replicate and expand the results.
 After assessing validity and reliability, results will be reported for each research hypothesis.
 Finally, the exploratory research questions will be investigated.

 ## Validity